livvielin/propitious-octo-turtle/README.md

 # propitious-octo-turtle
-Ways to use:
+Ways to use AirFlare:
 Search Wikipedia to...
-- find random tidbits to start the day
 - find when the newest episode of ___ is showing
+- (coming soon) find random tidbits to start the day